Gangstar Vegas: Plot

-Professional MMA fighter Jason "the Kid" Malone is bribed by the casino owner and powerful Mafia boss Don Frank Veliano to take a dive in a match against Pietro Holston.
-Frank told Jason to fall in the fourth round but Pietro falls before Jason can take the dive.
-As a result, he is chased by Frank and his henchmen before Karen Olsen, the accountant and bodyguard of Vera "Leatherface" Montello, arrives and helps him escape.
-Jason later works for the Montello queenpin, Karen and Eric (more commonly known as "E-Man"), a pimp and drug maker-dealer, mostly in causing chaos against the Velianos.
+Professional MMA fighter Jason "the Kid" Malone is bribed by casino owner and powerful Mafia boss Frank Veliano to take a dive in a match against opponent Pietro Holston, but Pietro falls before Jason can take the dive.
+As a result, he is chased by Frank and his henchmen before Karen Olsen, the accountant and bodyguard of mob queenpin Vera "Leatherface" Montello, arrives and helps him escape.
+Jason later works for Karen, Vera, and their associate Eric - a pimp and drug maker-dealer more commonly known as "E-Man" - in causing chaos against the Velianos.

-Frank and his henchmen later storm Montello's celebration, capturing Jason and forcing him to work for the Velianos, including Benny, Frank's right-hand man, and mayoral candidate Rev. Winston "Preacher" Goodman.
-Jason steals a boat, a seaplane and a helicopter for the Velianos, alongside fighting the Huevos, a Hispanic street gang.
-After crashing the Huevos' party, however, Jason finds out that the Velianos have kidnapped Karen and are forcing Vera to hand over her strip club, Fire and Vice, to Frank in exchange for Karen.
+Frank and his henchmen later storm a celebration held by the Montellos, capturing Jason and forcing him to work for the Velianos, including Frank's right-hand man Benny, and mayoral candidate Reverend Winston "Preacher" Goodman.
+Jason steals a boat, a seaplane, and a helicopter for the Velianos, alongside fighting the Huevos, a Hispanic street gang.
+After crashing a Huevos party, however, Jason finds out that the Velianos have kidnapped Karen and are forcing Vera to hand over her strip club, Fire and Vice, to Frank in exchange for Karen.

-Jason helps the Montellos save Karen by stealing wire-tapping devices from a military base and planting it to pinpoint Frank and Karen's position.
-He later joins Eric and Vera to raid Frank's casino, where Karen is held.
-They then rescue her and escape Frank's soldiers, but at the cost of Vera sacrificing herself to stop reinforcements, out of remorse for having bribed Pietro to lose the MMA fight.
+Jason helps the Montellos save Karen by stealing wire-tapping devices from a military base and planting them to pinpoint Frank and Karen's position.
+He later joins Eric and Vera to help raid Frank's casino, where Karen is held.
+They rescue her and escape Frank's soldiers, but at the cost of Vera sacrificing herself to stop reinforcements, feeling remorse for bribing Pietro to also dive during the MMA fight that led to Jason being chased by the Velianos in the first place.